x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 > MAR (Memory Address Register)

-* Reflect the number of storage units
+* Reflect the number of storage units.

 > MDR (Memeory Data Register)

-* Reflect the length of each storage unit
+* Reflect the length of each storage unit.
-* the bits of MDR == the length of each storage unit
+* The length of MDR equals to the length of each storage unit.

 > Total capacity